-It is recommended to visit or call Planning staff at the Planning Information Center (PIC) early in the planning of your project.
-The PIC is at 1660 Mission Street, 1st floor and may also be reached by phone at (415) 558-6377 or via email at firstname.lastname@example.org.
+It is recommended that you visit or contact Planning staff at the Planning Information Center (PIC) early in the planning of your project.
+The PIC is located at 1660 Mission Street, 1st floor or may be reached by phone at (415) 558-6377 or via email at email@example.com.

 We also recommend you contact the Department of Building Inspection (DBI) at (415) 558-6088, or at 1660 Mission Street 1st floor Public Information Counter, to confirm its requirements before submitting a Building Permit Application.

-You can find the zoning use district and height limits of your property on the Find My Zoning page, or directly from our San Francisco Property Information Map by entering your address or Assessor's Lot and Block number and click the "Zoning" tab.
+You can find the zoning use district and height limits of your property from our San Francisco Property Information Map by entering your address or Assessor's Lot and Block number and click the "Zoning" tab.
 Once you know the zoning use district of your property, you can reference our useful handout, "Summarizing San Francisco's Residential Zoning District Controls," which summarizes regulations and Code controls for projects in residential districts.